 Keep your sales and financial data in sync

 Another area where many businesses can save time is in keeping their accounting app up-to-date based on the most recent Salesforce data.
 When a new contact or opportunity is created in Salesforce, you'll eventually also need to create a corresponding contact or customer in your accounting program.
 Similarly, when a Salesforce opportunity closes, you'll have to create an invoice for that amount in your financial hub.

 That's a lot of data entry to ask of your sales and accounting staff, so here are a few Salesforce automation ideas that can lighten the load:

-Navigate your network of contacts with Zapier and Salesforce
+Streamline your CRM workflows with Zapier and Salesforce

-Keeping your CRM tidy is a never-ending task, and never-ending tasks are exactly the types of tasks you need to automate.
-Using Zapier and Salesforce together to keep your data clean and organized will make tracking leads and closing deals that much simpler.
+Keeping your CRM tidy is essential to building a streamlined, scalable lead management program.
+Using Zapier and Salesforce together to keep your data clean and organized will make tracking leads and closing deals that much simpler—and faster.

 This article was originally written by Zapier staff writer Hannah Herman and published in November 2019.
-It was updated in August 2021 by Joanna Rutter.
+It was most recently updated in January 2023.